 - Are you losing sexual interest in your partner?

-Open-relationship promises the opportunity to revive the sexual interest while engaging with other partners.
+An open-relationship promises the opportunity to revive the sexual interest while engaging with other partners.
 The chances are, however, that if your partner detects the lack of sexual desire towards them they are likely to feel insecure about opening the relationship.
 Too often it can sound like, “I want to stay with you, but sleep with other people”.

 - Do you feel unhappy with your sex life?